Funds: Advice from a lawyer

 Real estate funds

-Real estate funds lawyer – In real estate funds, capital is pooled from several investors and invested in real estate.
+Real estate funds lawyer – In real estate funds, capital from several investors is pooled and invested in real estate.
 There are three different types of construction.

 Closed-end real estate funds